LaughingRover/Hub/README.md

 ## Folder Structure

-* `build/` - Files that are optimized and deployed for production
+* `build/` - Files that are optimized and deployed for production (Create it as needed)
 * `public/` - Static files that can be accessed by the public
 * `scripts/` - Miscellaneous files and scripts
 * `src/` - Contains all of our react codebase